mdilomuanya/spotify-global-trends-analyzer/README.md

 ## Project Workflow

 ### 1. Python: Data Collection & Enrichment
-We used the Spotify API to:
+Used the Spotify API to:
 - Scrape the Top 200 tracks for 10 countries
 - Extract track metadata (artist names, track name, URI, chart rank)
 - Enrich the dataset by retrieving artist-level information: